NVSL/LinkBench-workload/README.md

 ~~~
 ./databasesetup.sh
 ~~~
-NOTE: linkdb.sql must be at the same dicrectory as this script.
+NOTE: linkdb.sql must be on the same dicrectory as this script.